asifhg/CGold/docs/tutorials/control-structures.rst

   endif()

-If CMake policy ``CMP0054`` is set to ``OLD`` or not present at all (before CMake 3.1), this operation ignore quotes:
+If CMake policy ``CMP0054`` is set to ``OLD`` or not present at all (before CMake 3.1), this operation ignores quotes:

 .. code-block:: cmake